 From professionally installed systems such asand Brinks Home Security to DIY solutions such as , security systems like can cost an arm and a leg.
 But if you know just where to look, you can find affordable deals on including detectors, doorbell camera options, lights and other smart security systems that don't require professional installation.
 So how do you avoid hurting your pocketbook while trying to keep your home or apartment secure?

 Check out these cheap home security devices, including door sensors and window sensors, security cameras and motion detectors -- many often on sale for under $20.
-These cheap home security options can help secure your house and bring you peace of mind when you're away from home.
+These cheap home security options and smart home devices can help secure your house and bring you peace of mind when you're away from home.

 One of the most wallet-friendly options: The Wyze bulb.
 You can get one for $8 or four for $30 -- not too much more than a regular LED bulb.
 These cheap home security gadgets connect directly to your Wi-Fi network and can be controlled with the Wyze mobile app through your mobile device.
-They are perfect to schedule and forget about.
+These lights are perfect to schedule through your app and forget about.

 While we're talking deterrence, it might be worth considering dummy cameras as part of your security kit.
-Especially for larger properties, where you want to cover a lot of ground without breaking the bank, fake security cameras can make your house look like a locked-down compound.
+Especially for larger properties, where you want to cover a lot of ground without breaking the bank, fake security cameras can make your house look like a locked-down compound at an affordable price.
 You can order a four-pack of dummy cameras for under $20 here.

 Of course, deterrence will only get you so far with fake cameras.
 If a burglar breaks into your house, you'll still want alarm systems -- either some sort of alarm monitoring device or motion detectors -- to alert you to the breach.
 Read our top home security cameras list including Arlo Pro and more.

 Again, for the price, this is a solid deal.
-For a small apartment, or if you're just monitoring your front and back doors, this kit could keep you solidly covered with motion detection for super cheap -- eliminating the need for professional monitoring with shoddy customer service or false alarms.
+For a small apartment, or if you're just monitoring your front and back doors, these smart home devices could keep you solidly covered with motion detection for super cheap -- eliminating the need for professional monitoring with shoddy customer service or false alarms.
 Read more about Wyze Sense.

 As a relatively recent addition to the Echo's feature set, Alexa Guard can help keep an ear (or some far-field microphones) on your house when you're away.
 An Echo Dot, which you can find on sale for $25 fairly often, is the cheapest way to get Alexa Guard in your house.
 But if you already have an Echo, this monitoring service is totally free and can be set up through the Alexa mobile app.

 Just say, "Alexa, I'm leaving" to switch on the feature.
 Then your Echo will listen for glass breaking, alarms or the sound of humans moving around your house (it can distinguish between pets and people) -- and you'll receive a mobile alert if it hears anything.
 Read our Echo Dot with Clock review.

 It can be tough for renters to boost their home security in part because installation can be pretty involved -- especially when you're talking smart deadbolts.
-So if you want to add a little security without much hassle or cash down, consider a retrofit lock like this one.
+So if you want to add a little security to your door locks without much hassle or cash down, consider a retrofit lock like this one.

 Devices like these, while not Wi-Fi connected still offer clever ways to add one more barrier for burglars to bypass, which equals a little peace of mind for the anxious homeowner.
 And even though it lacks any of the bells and whistles of a smart lock (like a control panel or alarm), it's portable so you can bring it with you when you're staying at a hotel or an Airbnb.
 Read more about smart locks.